kerneltux0/PackList_Pandemonium/README.md

 ## License

-PackList Pandemonium is licensed under the GNU Public License Version 3.
+PackList Pandemonium is licensed under the General Public License Version 3.
 Terms & conditions are detailed in the license.txt file located in this repository.
 For more information on the license itself, please visit: https://www.gnu.org/licenses/